 1.010 Title.
-This Ordinance is known as the "Town of Example Zoning Ordinance."
+This Ordinance is known as the "Town Zoning Ordinance."

-1.011 Authority.
+- 1.011 Authority.
 (1) This ordinance is enacted pursuant to the authority granted by the Wisconsin Statutes, including, but not limited to, secs.
 60.23 (34), 60.61, 60.62, and chs.
 91, 236, and 823, Wis.
-Stats.

-(2) This ordinance applies to all land located within the Town of Example, hereinafter, the "Town."

-(3) The Town directs that this Ordinance shall be construed to maximized the authority of the Town and minimize the regulatory control of other units of government.

-1.012 Land Use Regulated.
-It shall be unlawful and in violation of this ordinance for any person to use a parcel of real estate, or, to establish, construct, reconstruct, alter, or replace any land use or structure, except in compliance with this ordinance.
+Stats. - (2) This ordinance applies to all land located within the Town. - (3) The Town directs that this Ordinance shall be construed to maximize the authority of the Town and minimize the regulatory control of other units of government. - 1.012 Land Use Regulated.
+It shall be unlawful and in violation of this ordinance for any person to use a parcel of real estate, or, to establish, construct, reconstruct, alter, or replace any land use or structure, except in compliance with this ordinance. - 1.013 Purpose.

-1.013 Purpose.
 This ordinance is intended to protect the public health, safety, and welfare of the residents of the Town and the public, to plan for the future development of communities, and to further the purposes contained in sec.
 62.23, Wis.
 Stats., and Ch.
 91, Wis.
-Stats.

-1.014 Relationship to the Town Comprehensive (1) The Town has formally adopted a Plan. comprehensive plan pursuant to sec.
+Stats. - 1.014 Relationship to the Town Comprehensive Plan.
+(1) The Town has formally adopted a comprehensive plan pursuant to sec.
 66.1001, Wis.
 Stats.
 The Town Comprehensive Plan provides an integrated approach to the town's physical development and economic and social potential.
-It emphasizes moving the Town toward economic, social, and environmental sustainability, enhancing systems, improving education and health transportation coordination, supporting economic development, strengthening agriculture, and developing prosperous places to live.

-(2) This ordinance implements the Town Comprehensive Plan through zoning.
+It emphasizes moving the Town toward economic,

+- social, and environmental sustainability, enhancing education and health systems, improving transportation coordination, supporting economic development, strengthening agriculture, and developing prosperous places to live. - (2) This ordinance implements the Town Comprehensive Plan through zoning.
 In accordance with sec.
 66.1001(3), Wis.
-Stats., this ordinance is consistent with the Town Comprehensive Plan.

-1.015 Zoning district boundaries.
+Stats., this ordinance is consistent with the Town Comprehensive Plan. - 1.015 Zoning district boundaries.
 (1) Zoning Districts Established.
 Areas that are subject to the jurisdiction of this ordinance are hereby divided into zoning districts for the purpose of achieving compatibility of land uses within each zoning district, to implement the Town Comprehensive Plan, and to achieve the purpose of this ordinance as described in s.
-1.03.

-(2) Official Zoning Maps.
+1.03. - (2) Official Zoning Maps.
 Zoning districts established by this ordinance are shown on the official zoning map of the Town.
 The Zoning Map is made part of this ordinance by reference.
 Where the official zoning map does not indicate a zoning district for a particular area, the area is either within the corporate limits of a town or village, or is not zoned.
 The official zoning map of the Town is a digital compilation made using a geographic information system.
 This digital map shall be the official map for the purpose of enforcement of this ordinance.
-Responsibility for the maintenance of this map is vested with the Town Zoning Administrator.

-(3) Interpretation of Zoning District Boundaries.
-Where the exact location of the zoning district boundary as shown on the official zoning map is uncertain, the boundary location shall be determined by the Town Zoning Administrator.
-The following rules shall be used by the Town Zoning Administrator to determine the precise location of any zoning district boundary shown on the official zoning map of the Town.
+Responsibility for the maintenance of this map is vested with the Town Zoning Administrator. - (3) Interpretation of Zoning District Boundaries.
+Where the exact location of the zoning district boundary as shown on the official zoning map is uncertain, the boundary location shall be determined